-The sciatic nerve ligation procedure for eliciting neuropathic pain was carried out as described previously (Bennett and Xie.
-1988).
-Briefly, a rat was anaesthetized intraperitoneally with sodium pentobarbital (50 mg/kg), and the left sciatic nerve was exposed for approximately 1 centimetre at the level proximal to the sciatic trifurcation.
+The sciatic nerve ligation procedure for eliciting neuropathic pain was carried out as described previously (Bennett and Xie 1988).
+Briefly, a rat was anaesthetized intraperitoneally with sodium pentobarbital (50 mg/kg), and the left sciatic nerve was exposed for approximately 1 cm at the middle of thigh.
 Then, a total of 4 knots approximately 1 mm apart were loosely ligated with 4.0 chromic gut sutures.